manjunath911/Algo-DS/README.md

 # Algorithms and DataStructure
-It has fundamental algorithms and datastructure used in JS
+It has fundamental porblem solving,algorithms and datastructure in JavaScript using ECMA7 Standards